 There can be a few reasons why your air conditioning system won’t work: a blown circuit breaker, incorrect thermostat settings, a switched off switch or an overflowing condensate drain pan.

 Triggered Circuit Breaker

 Your AC won’t run when you have a blown breaker.

 To determine if one has tripped, find your home’s main electrical panel.
 You can spot this metallic box on the wall in the basement, garage or closet.

 - Make sure your hands and feet are free of moisture before you check the panel or breakers.

 - Locate the breaker labeled “AC” and confirm it’s in the “on” location.
-If it’s triggered, the lever will be in the middle or “off” spot.
+If it’s triggered, the lever will be in the "off" position.